 How To Breathe For Maximum Energy and Endurance

-Symptoms of shallow breathing (reduced or no ATP) can be:
+Here are some symptoms of shallow breathing (reduced or no ATP):

 - Chronic fatigue;